Sunday, February 21, 2016

 Below: March 6, 1896, Manitoba Free Press

 The Craig Block at 795 Main Street was constructed in 1894 for merchant George Craig.
 Born and raised in Ontario, he came to Portage la Prairie in 1881 and established his first store.
 This was followed by a second store in Brandon the following year.
-By 1888, he closed both of them in order to set up shop in Winnipeg.
+By 1888, he closed both of them to set up shop in Winnipeg.

 The George Craig Co., located at Main Street and James Avenue, was one of the first and largest department stores in early Winnipeg.